3,200,000 Books Are In Print in the U.S. 2000

 "Roger Ebert was a strong advocate of the film; he gave the film 3 1/2 stars out of 4, praising it as a "technical milestone" while conceding that its 'nuts and bolts' story lacked 'the intelligence and daring of, say, Steven Spielberg's A.I.'.
 He also expressed a desire for the film to succeed in hopes of seeing more films made in its image, though he was skeptical of its ability to be accepted" (Wikipedia article on Final Fantasy: The Spirits Within, accessed 05-05-2009).

-Michael K. Bergman, founder of BrightPlanet, Sioux Falls, South Dakota, published "The Deep Web: Surfacing Hidden Value," Journal of Electronic Publishing VII (2001) no. 1.
-In publishing this paper Bergman has been credited with coining the expression, "the deep web."
+In August 2001 Michael K. Bergman, founder of BrightPlanet in Sioux Falls, South Dakota, published "The Deep Web: Surfacing Hidden Value," Journal of Electronic Publishing VII (2001) no. 1.
+For publishing this paper Bergman was credited with coining the expression, "the deep web."

 "Searching on the Internet today can be compared to dragging a net across the surface of the ocean.
 While a great deal may be caught in the net, there is still a wealth of information that is deep, and therefore, missed.
 The reason is simple: Most of the Web's information is buried far down on dynamically generated sites, and standard search engines never find it.